jimmybourque/StorageManagementKit/README.md

 The kit integrates cloud services of _Google Cloud Bucket Storage (GCS)_ and _Amazon Bucket Storage (S3)_.
 The organic architecture allows you to add a non supported yet of source or destination.

-"This is my personnal backup solution that I use at home" - Jimmy Bourque
+"_This is my personnal backup solution that I use at home_" - Jimmy Bourque

 To compile the source code, you must install .Net Core 2.1